ArisPodotas/DSIT-notes/Biostatistics/Notes.md

 > Examination
 >
-> Usually if the sturdents do a set of exercises during the year the first (first 3 month) and the second second 3 months
+> Usually if the sturdents do a set of exercises during the year the first (first 3 month) and the second in the second 3 months
 > There is no final exam
 > He asked us if we want to give a final exam and he is willign to do it at the end anyway.